 Note: No one is required to do an activity they feel uncomfortable with.
 Exposure to activity and associated consultants are the first priorities.
 Actual participation concerning any challenging activities is by choice of the participant.

 - Must be a registered youth or adult member of the Boy Scouts of America.

 - Youth must be 14 years of age (or have joined a Venturing Crew if 13 years of age and completed eighth grade).

 - Youth must have completed the unit's version of leadership training (Introduction to Leadership Skills for Troops, Ships, or Crews).
-Previous attendance at National Youth Leadership Training (NYLT) is strongly recommended for youth participants, but not required.
+Previous attendance at National Youth Leadership Training (NYLT) is strongly recommended for youth participants.

 - Adults must be trained for their current registered position.

 Prior to the course, all participants must complete the following online training through MyScouting.org:

 - Safe Swim Defense

 - Meet the physical requirements of Annual Health and Medical Record (Parts A, B, C) in a backcountry environment.